County Durham & Sunderland Foodbanks

 5. Foodbank volunteers take time to listen and to signpost clients to further support.

 Durham Christian Partnership are striving to provide extra support at the Foodbank distribution points.
-With funding received from The Big Lottery Fund the From Crisis To Confidence project is now underway.
-The essence of this project is providing extra support, in the form of signposting and on the spot advice, at the foodbank distribution points.
+Working with our own debt advice project CMA County Durham and other advice services in the Advice in County Durham Partnership we are providing extra support, in the form of signposting and on the spot advice, at the foodbank distribution points.
 This enables us to provide sustainable support not just an emergency helpline.
-We are working with Advice in County Durham to offer advice from DMAC, Stonham and Age UK at some of the distribution points.
-We have also started working with Healthworks at Brandon as well.